denisakp/denisakp/README.md

 ## Nice to meet you <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20px">

-I'm Denis AKPAGNONITE, and I'm currently attending an Engineer's degree in Data Science and Software Development.
-Passionate about Backend designing, developing, and maintaining; Cloud/DevOps, and Cybersecurity.
+My name is Denis AKPAGNONITE, and I'm pursuing an Engineer's degree in Data Science and Software Development.
+Passionate about Backend, Cloud infrastructure, DevOps philosophy, and Cybersecurity.

 #### Here are a few more things you need to know about me::
 * 🎓 Currently studying at ESTEM in Casablanca, Morocco, delving into data analysis, software development, and AI's real-world applications.
 * 👨‍💻 Backend enthusiast with expertise in Python, TypeScript, and PHP.
 * 💼 My focus areas: Security, Scalability, Performance, Errors, Logs, and Tests Management, and finally Monitoring
 * 🐧 Linux lover, though currently using a 2021 Mac Book Pro M1.
 * 😅 Light theme = bug magnet 🤣, and I'm not a fan of main branch pushers 🙄

 ---
 - 🌱 For this 2023 I’m preparing to pass the following certifications: